GongT/baobao/@idlebox/state/etc/state.api.md

 export function createSlave(channel: IPCDriver): StateSlave;

 // Warning: (ae-forgotten-export) The symbol "SimpleTypes" needs to be exported by the entry point index.generated.d.ts
-// Warning: (ae-missing-release-tag) "IData" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "IData" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type IData = Record<string, SimpleTypes>;

-// Warning: (ae-missing-release-tag) "IEventMessage" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "IEventMessage" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface IEventMessage {